Joanna Kulig: 2018–2024: International recognition

-Kulig starred as jazz singer Maja in Damien Chazelle's 2020 Netflix musical drama series The Eddy.
+Kulig starred as Polish jazz singer Maja in Damien Chazelle's 2020 Netflix musical drama series The Eddy.
+The character was originally intended to be American, but after meeting with Chazelle the part was rewritten for her.
+In 2021, Kulig was cast as the lead in TVN thriller series Spider's Web playing a spider behaviour specialist trying to unravel the mystery of the death of her mother and sister.
 She served as one of the jurors of the Un Certain Regard section at the 2022 Cannes Film Festival.
 That year, she had a starring role opposite Gilles Lellouche in the action thriller Kompromat directed by Jérôme Salle.
+The film was released to mixed reception, and of Kulig's role Paste's Andy Crump wrote: "Diminishing the shine of an actress as luminous as Kulig is an impressive feat, but she's left darkened as Lellouche's object of desire, unable to perform beyond the single dimension given to her."

-In 2023, she starred in Rebecca Miller's romantic comedy She Came to Me alongside Peter Dinklage, Anne Hathaway, Marisa Tomei and Brian d'Arcy James.
-Kulig was Miller's first choice for the role of a Polish immigrant Magdalena as she regards her "the greatest Polish actress, I know".
+In 2023, Kulig appeared in Rebecca Miller's romantic comedy She Came to Me alongside Peter Dinklage, Anne Hathaway, Marisa Tomei and Brian d'Arcy James.
+She was Miller's first choice for the role of a Polish immigrant Magdalena as she regards her "the greatest Polish actress, I know".
 Despite the mixed reception of the film, Kate Erbland of IndieWire found Kulig's performance "heartbreaking", and David Rooney of The Hollywood Reporter thought that "only Kulig ... registers as a compassionate presence grounded in a modicum of truth."

-Kulig is set to make a guest appearance in the upcoming Apple TV+ miniseries Masters of the Air, and will star in Michael Keaton's noir thriller Knox Goes Away.
-She has also been cast in Małgorzata Szumowska and Michał Englerts drama Let Me Out.
+Kulig next starred as a wife of a man transitioning to a woman in socially conservative Poland in Małgorzata Szumowska and Michał Englert's drama Woman Of..., which premiered at the 2023 Venice International Film Festival to critical acclaim.
+The role earned her a nomination for the Polish Academy Award for Best Supporting Actress.
+Kulig also had a supporting role in Michael Keaton's 2023 noir thriller Knox Goes Away, and made a guest appearance in Apple TV+ 2024 miniseries Masters of the Air set during World War II.
+Reviewing the former, Pete Hammond of Deadline Hollywood said that "she makes an impression as Knox's faithful lover".
+In Masters of the Air, she played a Polish war widow who crosses paths with Major John "Bucky" Egan (Callum Turner) during his stay in London; a fan of director Cary Joji Fukunaga, she accepted the role as she wanted to work with him.